Radar Tracking and Jamming

 Aerostat

 Aerostat is tethered at 10,000 ft AGL.
-Jam_Servo () is attached to Aerostat's () center point and is targeting RadarSite ().
-Make the required specification changes to Jammer ().
+Jam_Servo is attached to Aerostat's center point and is targeting RadarSite.
+Update Jammer's specifications to differentiate it from the tracking radar.

 2. Select the Basic - Definition page in the Properties Browser.